isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/getitem-operation-calendar-item.md

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida à solicitação de GetItem.
-A solicitação que criou esta resposta usado o baseshape AllProperties.
-Neste exemplo, a resposta retorna a forma de AllProperties para um item de calendário.
+O exemplo a seguir mostra uma resposta bem-sucedida à solicitação GetItem.
+A solicitação que criou essa resposta utilizou a propriedade BaseShape.
+Neste exemplo, a resposta retorna a forma myproperties de um item do calendário.

 ### <a name="code"></a>Código